Ophthalmic Medical Personnel

 ---|---|

+Opthalmic medical personnel may learn in one of 2 ways.
+They may learn on the job or by attending training programs at colleges, universities, or hospitals in Alberta and throughout Canada.
 The International Council of Accreditation (ICA) assesses and accredits ophthalmic training programs to ensure national standards are met.
-A list of approved ophthalmic assistant, ophthalmic technician and ophthalmic medical technologist programs is published on the ICA website.
+The ICA website includes a list of approved programs for ophthalmic assistants, ophthalmic technicians, and ophthalmic medical technologists.

 Ophthalmologists generally prefer to hire applicants who have: